aelhirach/aelhirach-blog-gatsby/posts/how-i-built-my-portfolio-with-gatsby-and-reactjs.md

   - graphql
   - gatsby
 published: true
-date: 2020-09-05T13:54:07.809Z
+date: 2021-01-05T13:54:07.809Z
 title: How I built my portfolio with Gatsby and ReactJS
 ---

 First of all welcome to my personal blog and to my first Blog Post.
-In this article I'am going to explain how I created this my portfolio and why I decided to do it.
+In this article I'am going to explain how I created this portfolio and why I decided to do it.

 ##Why did I need to create my own blog

-For some time now, I've been thinking about creating a blog when I can share my ideas and also share tips and tricks about several subjects, from technical tutorials, to productivity and anything that will cross my mind.
+For some time now, I've been thinking about creating a blog where I can share my ideas and also share tips and tricks about several subjects, from technical tutorials to productivity and anything that will cross my mind.

 At the beginnig, I was somewhat hesitant about whether using online publishing platform as : medium or many other  alternatives, or starting with my own blog that I have to create from scratch.
 But then I got convinced that I should do that by myself since I'am already a Mobile Developer, I need to be creative and show off my technical skills and share that code with recruiters.